jcolag/entropy-arbitrage/2023-10-12-menage-troi.md

  > **PICARD**: Notify Starfleet we are en route to the Xanthras system for our rendezvous with the *Zapata*.

-I can't find any references to a Xanthras outside this episode, but one imagines that they named the *Zapata* after Mexican Revolutionary [Emiliano Zapata](https://en.wikipedia.org/wiki/Emiliano_Zapata).
+I can't find any references to a Xanthras outside this episode, but one imagines that they named the *Zapata* after Mexican Revolutionary {% wiki Emiliano_Zapata|Emiliano Zapata|en %}.

 ## Conclusions